 The situational issue with cannabis is that it can be indulged by some users in the short term and it is only in the longer term that mental health issues exist.
 In the USA there has been a dramatic rise in the admittance to hospital facilities and care facilities for long term cannabis drug users who have sudden declining mental and physical health issues in the 50 and 60 age bracket.

-As a reminder of that sub-culture we have just now heard that fellow ACDC band member Phil Rudd had briefly been arrested and charged with attempting to hire a hitman to kill two people.
+As a reminder of that sub-culture, we have just now heard that fellow ACDC band member Phil Rudd had briefly been arrested and charged with attempting to hire a hitman to kill two people.
 Phil is innocent and the charges were dropped but it was interesting to note he was also charged with possession of methamphetamine and cannabis and these charges are still pending.

-Drug researchers have noted in the last decade that the adults who have led a drug and alcohol fuelled lifestyle over many years have started to show up as an increasing demographic for early onset dementia or adult onset schizophrenia.
-The baby boomers are now reaching an age where drug related decline such as some forms of dementia is emerging as predicted by mental health authorities.
+Drug researchers have noted in the last decade that the adults who have led a drug and alcohol-fuelled lifestyle over many years have started to show up as an increasing demographic for early-onset dementia or adult-onset schizophrenia.
+The baby boomers are now reaching an age where drug-related decline such as some forms of dementia is emerging as predicted by mental health authorities.

-Social media has casual comments nodding acknowledgement to the cost of such a rock 'n' roll lifestyle as probably being behind the mental health condition of dementia that Malcolm Young now must live out for the rest of his life.
-There is no official medical comment attributing Malcom's condition to any factor and given dementia has several causes or origins then it must remain pure speculation that drug or alcohol use played any part in his case.
+Social media has casual comments nodding acknowledgement to the cost of such a rock ‘n’ roll lifestyle as probably being behind the mental health condition of dementia that Malcolm Young now must live out for the rest of his life.
+There is no official medical comment attributing Malcolm’s condition to any factor and given dementia has several causes or origins then it must remain pure speculation that drug or alcohol use played any part in his case.

-What is true in wider society is that many of us has met a "stoner" or someone so entrenched in their cannabis, alcohol and possibly other drug addictions that they no longer function as adults in the way sober people tend to do.
+What is true in wider society is that many of us have met a “stoner” or someone so entrenched in their cannabis, alcohol and possibly other drug addictions that they no longer function as adults in the way sober people tend to do.
 You can tell how their lifestyle choice or addictions have changed their ability to function and relate.

 The Meth or Ice addict is often so totally consumed by their addiction that they become chaotic out of control persons who seek only to find ways to continue to fund their habit.
-Travis Wright was one of these and became unstable and dangerous to family and friends and eventually setup meth labs in houses where he "cooked" the drug for consumption.
+Travis Wright was one of these and became unstable and dangerous to family and friends and eventually set up meth labs in houses where he “cooked” the drug for consumption.

 He was badly burnt in one explosion, survived, and gave the false promise to quit that every addict who is not yet ready to quit tends to make from time to time.
 He ended up cooking meth again and was killed this time in an explosion.

-He had made his and everyone else's life around him hell.
-The cost and trauma was worn by his family and friends who tried to live with his aggression, crime, chaos and dysfunction.
+He had made his and everyone else’s life around him hell.
+The cost and trauma were worn by his family and friends who tried to live with his aggression, crime, chaos and dysfunction.
 This is normally true of those who have any addict in their life.